Nasdanika/server/README.md

 CDO objects combine persistence and behavior, i.e. there is no need in layering business logic over the persistence logic, no need in complex configuration files - all information can be stored in a repository and transparently loaded to
 CDO objects.

 Another advantage is "Object-Oriented" UI.
 What it means is that UI is associated with objects, i.e. not ``accounts.jsp?customer=L103``, but ``L103/accounts.html``.
-This approach of attaching to behavior (UI pages) to data instead of data to behavior is conceptually equivalent to OO approach (methods belong to objects) compared to functional approach (data is passed to functions).
+This approach of attaching of behavior (UI pages) to data instead of data to behavior is conceptually equivalent to OO approach (methods belong to objects) compared to functional approach (data is passed to functions).
 It allows to build polymorphic UI's.
 For example, given a bank customer with different account types - credit cards, checking, savings, ... account view for each account type will be provided by the corresponding account object, completely transparently for the customer object - the customer UI will "ask" the account object to provide a needed fragment, e.g. transactions list, and the account will render it accordingly to its type.
 This approach combined with modularity of OSGi will allow to plug-in new model object types along with their UI's, e.g. deploy "mortgages" bundle and mortgages functionality along with UI will become available in the